-Air circulation is key to efficiently keeping your home cool in the summer and warm in the winter.
+Air circulation is key to efficiently keep your home cool in the summer and warm in the winter.
 Ceiling fans can help to circulate air in your home.
 When ceiling fans are used in the summer months the blades rotate in a counterclockwise or forward direction.
 This rotation pushes warm air up and cool air down to provide a cooling effect in the summer.
 You can change the rotation of your ceiling fan by flipping the fan’s directional switch, typically located near the motor of the fan.
 Ceiling fan blades should rotate in a clockwise direction (or reverse) for the winter.
 A clockwise blade direction draws the room air up towards the ceiling while forcing the warm air down and out – towards the walls.
 Keep ceiling fans on a low setting with blades rotating in a clockwise direction in occupied rooms during the winter to help circulate warm air.

 6. Refrain from heating unused spaces.

 If you have rooms in your home that are unused, don’t waste heating energy and money by heating them.
 Consider reducing heat sent to guest rooms, laundry rooms, or storage areas.
 Close and seal off vents in those rooms, close doors, and conduct the flow of warm air to rooms that you use more regularly.